jaykay0408/dmcar-new/README.md

 ## Phase 3: Download Programs and Configuration
 In order to focus on main goal of the project, i.e., applying a deep learning algorithms into an autonomous vehicle, an instructor provides a package of programs and libraries for an autonomous vehicle.
-DM-Car has the following functionalities:
+DM-Car-New has the following functionalities:
 -   Lane detection both straight and curve lanes
 -   Controlling back wheel servos